Learn to Save Graphs to Files in R Programming with R Graphical Devices

 - Scalable vector graphics (SVG) file (file device)

-- A Mac, the screen device is launched with the quartz()
+- On Mac, the screen device is launched with the help of quartz().

-- Windows, the screen device is launched with windows()
+- On Windows, the screen device is launched with windows().

-- Unix/Linux, the screen device is launched with x11()
+- And, on Unix/Linux, the screen device is launched with x11().

 The following devices are currently available: